That-Dev-Girl-Sites/talks.jhalabi.com/accessibilityclass/slides.md

 ---

+## One more thing about landmarks

+All content on the page must be inside some sort of landmark container.

+---

 ## Headings

 Headings help users figure out the major themes of a page and the sub-topics for each theme.